-An Issue-oriented Approach, Critical Thinking and Field Study Program characterize this faculty, which consists of three departments as follows International Social Studies and Psychology and Horiticulture(Studies on Contemporary Society Department has suspended enrollment from 2017 admission).
+An Issue-oriented Approach, Critical Thinking and Field Study Program characterize this faculty, which consists of two departments as follows International Social Studies and Psychology and Horiticulture(Studies on Contemporary Society Department has suspended enrollment from 2017 admission).
 This faculty was established in 2005 with the broader goal of internationalism and coexistence in order to pursue the problems of the globe today.
 To develop insights into social human behavior, patterns of human relationships and environmental problems is another goal of this faculty.
 Students can take a wide range of courses and uniquely-designed field study programs based on an issue-oriented approach.
 This department trains students to acquire critical and comparative perspectives to bring about favorable co-existence and actual solutions to accumulated problems of this planet.

 All Keisen students can pursue studies in the areas of Christianity, Nature and Environment, Peace and Society, and Information Technology.